Hit these local businesses that are all about stylish supplies for sustainable living and put together your zero waste kit.

 The Green Collective

 We’ve told you before about The Green Collective popup at OneKM mall, which brings together eco-friendly and conscious brands.
+The fantastic news?
+The Green Collective now has a permanent space at Funan Mall.
 Refill your own containers with castille soap, pick up zero waste essentials including cutlery kits and colourful string bags for taking to the market, divine handmade soaps and shampoo bars by Himmel Blue, bowl covers from Wellness Within and you can also browse Bamboo Straw Girl’s amazing collection in store.
 While you’re there, check out the sustainable fashion and accessories too.
-The fantastic news?
-The Green Collective is sticking around until October!

 What can we say – we’re regulars here and find something we love every time we visit.